When I became a mother, I did so with bang by having twins first, so the expenses were intense immediately.

 If they have a character/phrase on it that you can’t stand, donate them somewhere else.

-If they have stains try to remove them or just ignore them unless they are terribly noticeable, then toss them or pass them on to someone else.
+If they have stains try to remove them (here’s how to remove baby poop stains from clothes) or just ignore them unless they are terribly noticeable, then toss them or pass them on to someone else.